weka/snaptool/README.md

 - Optionally, snapshots can automatically be uploaded to an S3 Object Store, for tiering enabled file systems.
 Snapshots in object stores are also deleted based on the retention rule for a schedule.
 - Snapshots are created per schedules.
 Uploads to object stores and deletes occur in a background process via a background queue.

+- Note: Configuration files from releases before 1.0.0 are not compatible with 1.0.0 and above.
+They will need to be modified to use the new syntax.

 # Installation

 The latest binary release of snaptool can be downloaded as a tarball from https://github.com/weka/snaptool/releases/latest.
 Download it to a temporary location or to /opt/weka.

 Before proceeding, make a copy of your existing snaptool.yml, if a previous version exists.

-Next, untar the snaptool bundle:
+Next, extract the snaptool bundle:

     tar xvf snaptool-<version>.tar

-The extracted configuration file snaptool/snaptool.yml file will now need to be edited for the local environment (or replaced if you have a previous, compatible, version).
+The extracted configuration file snaptool/snaptool.yml file should now need to be edited for the local environment (or replaced if you have a previous, compatible, version).
 See details below for configuration syntax.

 Tips:
 - snaptool will not start without the ability to connect to a cluster, so you must edit the yml file to include valid cluster hosts
-- If an older version of snaptool exists, please stop all related processes before running proceeding, and backup your yml file
+- If an older version of snaptool exists, please stop all related processes before installing, and backup your yml file
 - Run the installer with administrator/root privileges
-- the snaptool.service file can be edited if other snaptool command line options need to be provided
+- The snaptool.service file can be edited if other snaptool command line options need to be provided
+- The installer will try to preserve an existing snaptool.yml file, if it exists in the install destination directory

 Once the snaptool.yml file contains connection, filesystem, and schedule information for the local weka cluster, snaptool can be installed as a systemd service as follows: